GSCrawley/react_redux_tetris/README.md

 # react_redux_tetris

-We're going to build this game up component by component, then implement our actions and reducers, and tie it all together.
-We'll also be styling as we go along as well.
-At a high level, here's our plan to follow:
+I built this game up component by component, then implemented actions and reducers, tied it all together and added styling.

+# here are the steps taken:

 Implement the overall grid square